 The custodial agency and district have five school days from the date of child's placement in foster care or change in the child's living arrangement to finalize a best interest determination.
-During this period, the child is to remain enrolled in and regularly attending his or her school of origin.
+During this period, the child is to remain enrolled in and regularly attending their school of origin.
 If needed, the district and custodial agency are to provide interim transportation to ensure continuity of the child's educational programing.
 If a collaborative agreement cannot be reached regarding the best interest determination within five school days, the custodial agency holds legal responsibility for the foster child's school placement.

-Does a child have to stay in his or her school of origin while disputes are being resolved?
+Does a child have to stay in their school of origin while disputes are being resolved?

 Yes.
-The child is to stay in his or her school or origin while the decision is being made.
+The child is to stay in their school or origin while the decision is being made.
 If no agreement can be reached, the custodial agency must make the final determination within five school days.